Maple Walnut Bundt Cake

 - 1/2 teaspoon vanilla extract

-- In a large bowl, beat together the butter and brown sugar on medium speed, until light and fluffy.
+- Using a mixer, beat together the butter and brown sugar in a large bowl on medium speed, until light and fluffy.
 Add in the eggs, one at a time, followed by the maple syrup, milk, and vanilla.

 - Mix in the flour, baking powder, and salt, continuing to mix until no streaks of flour remain.
 Stir in the chopped walnuts by hand.